lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 demo_conf: #Conf_key
   qos: 0
   server: "tcp://10.211.55.6:1883"
 ```

 ## Global Configurations

-Use can specify the global MQTT configurations here.
-The configuration items specified in `default` section will be taken as default configurations for all MQTT connections.
+Users can specify the global MQTT configurations here.
+The configuration items specified in the `default` section will serve as the default configurations for all MQTT connections.

 ### Connection Settings